pyladies/chapter-websites/.github/ISSUE_TEMPLATE/requesting_new_website.md

 **For the author to complete:**
 - [ ] Completed the 5 questions above
 - [ ] Did you notify the PyLadies Slack channel #project-tech-infra?
-- [ ] Have you added your PyLadies chapter website as a submodule to this repository?
+- [ ] Have you added [your PyLadies chapter website as a submodule](https://github.com/pyladies/chapter-websites#adding-your-website-to-a-submodule) to this repository?
+Here's an [example pull request adding Chicago to the repo](https://github.com/pyladies/chapter-websites/pull/2).

 **For the @pyladies/tech-and-infra-admins to complete:**
 - [ ] Insert link to repo: